dart-lang/api.dart.dev/server/DEPLOYMENT.md

-Deploying the dartdoc polymer viewer is interesting.

-We put the compiled version of the dartdoc-viewer project on github into the server/out directory.
-So you need to copy that over top of /out, then deploy the app.
+This includes a copy of the dartdoc_viewer application in the out directory.

+To deploy it, git clone dartdoc-viewer from github and either run pub build or dart deploy.dart and replace the existing "server/out" directory with the resulting compiled code.